-- No attempt to split non-food grade from food grade materials. - Systematic use of non-food grade materials found/used in the production/storage areas. - Systematic used of a chemical(s) used contrary to label. - Evidence of the use of a non-food grade that has caused product contamination revert to 5.03.05, automatic failure.
+- No attempt to split non-food grade from food grade materials. - · Widespread use of non-food grade materials found/used in the production/storage areas. - Widespread use of a chemical(s) used contrary to label.

+• Evidence of the use of a non-food grade that has caused product contamination - revert to 1.4.5, automatic failure.

-5.01.04: Are signs supporting GMPs posted appropriately?
+1.2.3: Are signs supporting GMPs posted appropriately?

-Total compliance (10 points): Signs for proper GMP's need to be posted visibly and in the language of the workers (visual signs are allowed) to remind them of proper practices.
+Total compliance (10 points): Signs for proper GMP's need to be posted visibly and in the language of the workers (picture signs are allowed) to remind them of proper practices.
 Signs should be posted in the following areas:

-- Before entering areas that require hair nets and smocks, including production and storage areas. - Before areas that prohibit food consumption, drinking, tobacco products, chewing gum. - Bathrooms and break-room(s) should have hand-washing signs as reminders to wash hands before eating, returning to work, after using the toilet.
+- Before entering areas that require hair nets and smocks (PPE), including production and storage areas. - Before areas that prohibit food consumption, drinking, tobacco products, chewing gum. - Bathrooms and break-room(s) should have hand-washing signs as reminders to wash hands before eating, returning to work, after using the toilet.